Penetration Testing_

 Penetration testing - demystified

-In a nutshell, when security experts conduct penetration tests, they simulate cyber attacks, attempting to uncover and safely exploit a company’s system vulnerabilities.
 They do so without compromising the availability of the systems and confidentiality of information so businesses can continue to operate as usual.

-Infosec professionals leverage their ethical hacking expertise to reveal:
+During a penetration test, infosec professionals leverage their ethical hacking expertise to reveal:

-- weaknesses in your infrastructure setup
+• weaknesses in your infrastructure setup

-- improper configurations
+• improper configurations

-- risky end-user behavior
+• risky end-user behavior

-- logic flaws in the applications’ business processes
+• logic flaws in the applications’ business processes

-- weak credentials that cyber criminals can use for malicious purposes
+• weak credentials that cyber criminals can use for malicious purposes

-- Hijacking and plenty more details.
+• hijacking and plenty more details.

 This enables them to proactively address critical security weaknesses, mitigate them before attackers take a swing at them and avoid any downtime cost.